-In addition to local terminal mode operation, TEG-S2400i or TEG-S2600i supports remote management through Telnet over network or even over internet for that environment without browser.
+In addition to local terminal mode operation, 24+2G switch supports remote management through Telnet over network or even over Internet for that environment without browser.
 In this mode, user also has to do the same setting as required in in-band management to the IP Configuration before executing the Telnet program.
 Again, after proper setting to the switch, save the setting and connect your Ethernet cable from your PC to any port of the Ethernet Switch, then you can simply typing as following at the command line to access the switch: